Defund RIOC Public Safety (PSD), not because of misconduct or bad behavior, but because it makes common sense. Even without the budget crunch.

 But what I call a “trifecta” is more normal.
 That is, during daily walks around Roosevelt Island, looking for things to report, listening, I often go three straight days without seeing a single officer.
 In a car or outside of one.

 For evidence, you don’t have to wander around town for an hour or more as I do.
 Just read Public Safety’s monthly reports.
-Compiled for monthly board meetings, they list all PSD activities.
+Compiled for board meetings, they list all PSD activities.

 May’s report, this year, shows 167 “incidents,” three per PSD employee.